srlabs/phink/book/src/CAMPAIGN.md

 phink instrument my_contract/
 ```

 This step modifies the contract to include necessary hooks for Phink's fuzzing process.
+It creates a fork of the
+contract, so you don't have to make a copy before.

 ### 2. Run the fuzzer